-- Do not use any other medicines or acne treatments on the treated skin areas without asking your doctor.
-Avoid using any skin care products that can dry or irritate your skin.
-These include rough skin cleansers or products that contain alcohol, spices, or lime.
+- Do not use any other medicines or acne treatments on the treated skin areas without first asking your doctor.
+Avoid using any skin care products that can dry or irritate your skin, including rough skin cleansers or products that contain alcohol, spices, or lime.

 - Do not use lotion, wax, electrolysis, or laser treatment to remove hair on any treated skin areas.
-Avoid medicated shampoo (such as dandruff shampoo) and chemical hair treatments (such as perms or dye).
+Avoid medicated shampoo (including dandruff shampoo) and chemical hair treatments (including perms or dye).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have eczema or other skin problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a fish allergy, eczema, sunburn, or other skin problems.

 - This medicine may make your skin more sensitive to sunlight, wind, and cold weather.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.
-You may need to wear protective clothing, such as long sleeves and a hat.
+You may need to wear protective clothing, including long sleeves and a hat.

 - The gel form of this medicine is flammable.
 Do not smoke while you are using this medicine.
-Always keep the medicine away from fire, flames, or high heat.
+Always keep it away from fire, flames, or high heat.

-- During the first 3 to 6 weeks of using this medicine, your acne may seem to get worse.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
+During the first 3 to 6 weeks of using this medicine, your acne may seem to get worse.
 This means the medicine is working, and it is important that you keep using it.